srirampattabiraman/Extensive-NLP-and-Deep-Learning/session_8/README.md

 **Building Vocabulary**

-With the help of custom function called **yeild** that has iterable object and language as an argument and returns the list of tokens
+With the help of custom function called **yeild_token** that has iterable object and language as an argument and returns the list of tokens

 Following are the special tokens used